lunaticthinker/lunaticthinker.github.io/content/posts/2024-07-05-what-are-design-patterns--builder.md

 ---
 title: "Builder Pattern"
-draft: false
+date: 2024-07-05
+categories:
+  - Design Patterns
+tags:
+  - design patterns
+  - creational patterns
+  - builder
+  - architecture
-bookHidden: true
+bookHidden: false
 ---

-# Builder Pattern

-The **Builder** pattern is a creational design pattern that allows you to construct complex objects step by step.
-It provides a flexible solution to create various representations of an object without complicating the main constructor.
-This pattern is especially helpful when an object has many optional or configurable properties.
+The **Builder** pattern is what you reach for when a constructor has become a small novel of parameters and optional flags.

+It’s a creational pattern that lets you construct complex objects step by step, separating _how_ you assemble them from _what_ the final representation looks like.
+That way you can support multiple configurations without turning your constructors into unreadable beasts.

 ## Intent

-**The main intent of the Builder pattern is to separate the construction of a complex object from its representation, enabling the creation of different representations through a single process.** This pattern simplifies the process of creating objects with numerous configurations, providing a structured way to build objects with optional parameters.
+**The main intent of the Builder pattern is to separate the construction of a complex object from its representation.** You keep the process consistent while allowing the result to vary.

 ## Problem and Solution